namanhz/bayesevolve/README.md

 ### Development Note

-The mathematical logic and algorithms (MCMC, HMC steps) were designed and verified based on the course material.
-The web interface and visualization components were implemented with the assistance of AI coding tools to ensure high-performance rendering on the browser.
+The mathematical logic and algorithms (MCMC, HMC) were synthesized from Prof. Kerrie Mengersen's lectures and independent research.
+The web interface and interactive visualizations were implemented with the assistance of AI coding tools.

 ---